SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 (Footnote: In theory, it can also be updated later on -- however, it is very difficult to do this in a safe way and thus unsupported for most setups.)
-Some of the leaks can be fixed by µcode updates -- typically at the cost of performance, sometimes very signficantly so.
+Some of the leaks can be fixed by µcode updates -- typically at the cost of performance, sometimes very significantly so.
 So these security protecting features may be designed as opt-in features.

 The operating system kernel and hypervisor